fleetdm/fleet/handbook/engineering/README.md

 2. **Deliver code prompt**: After recieving confirmation that they are interested download the zip of the [code challenge](https://github.com/fleetdm/wordgame) and ask them to complete this and send their entry back within 5 business days.
 3. **Test code prompt**: Verify the code runs and can complete the challenge correctly.
 Check the code for good style and tests that match our standards here at Fleet.
 4. **Schedule manager interview**: Send the candidate a calendly link for 1hr to talk to you and screen them if they are a good fit for this role and our culture.
-5. **Schedule technical interview**: Send the candidate a calendly link for 1hr to talk to a senior engineer on your team where the goal is to understand the thechnical capabilities of the candidate.
+5. **Schedule technical interview**: Send the candidate a calendly link for 1hr to talk to a senior engineer on your team where the goal is to understand the technical capabilities of the candidate.
 An additional engineer can optionally join if available.
 6. **Schedule DOPD interview**: Send the candidate a calendly link for 30m talk to the Director of Product Development @lukeheath.
 7. **Schedule CTO interview**: Send the candidate a calendly link for 30m talk with our CTO @lukeheath.